 Students must possess the ability to reason morally and conduct themselves in an ethical manner.
 Students must demonstrate the attributes of compassion, integrity, honesty, responsibility and tolerance.

 Reasonable accommodation for disabilities

 Students must be able to perform all the essential functions of the program with or without accommodation.
-A student who discloses a disability and requests accommodation will be referred to Disabled Student Services (Seattle) or Disability Support Services (Tacoma).
+A student who discloses a disability and requests accommodation will be referred to Disabled Student Services (Seattle) or Disability Resources for Students (Tacoma).
 The student may be asked to provide documentation of the disability for the purposes of determining appropriate accommodations.
 UW Tacoma will provide reasonable accommodations, but is not required to make modifications that would substantially alter the nature or requirements of the program.
-If you have questions regarding reasonable accommodation, contact Disabled Student Services (Seattle, phone 206-543-8924) or Disability Support Services (Tacoma, phone 253-692-4522).
+If you have questions regarding reasonable accommodation, contact Disabled Student Services (Seattle, phone 206-543-8924) or Disability Resources for Students (Tacoma, phone 253-692-4522).